Here is the corrected content with the specified changes:

 Recovery after blepharoplasty involves some normal body reactions.
 Bruising around the eyes is very common and looks like bruises.
 They typically appear within 48 hours following the procedure and gradually disappear over 10 to 14 days.

-Mild eyelid swelling, called edema, almost always accompanies eyelid surgery recovery.
+Mild eyelid swelling, called edema, almost always accompanies eyelid & oculoplastic surgery recovery.
 This swelling peaks around the third day, then gently decreases over the next two weeks.
 A feeling of tightness around the eyelids, increased sensitivity to light, or slightly dry eyes are also part of the usual blepharoplasty postoperative course.
 These discomforts are normal and naturally subside with rest and recommended care.

 Warning Signs to Monitor